Temenggong Abdul Jamal: History

 Abdul Jamal was born in the Johor Sultanate in 1720 to his father Bendahara Tun Abbas of Pahang, the son of the Sultan Abdul Jalil Shah IV, who died on 21 November 1721.

+He married Raja Daeng Maimunah binti Opu Daeng Perani, who was a descendant (House of Royal Buginese Luwu) and subsequent descendants wear the titles of Tun and Daeng.

 In 1757, he was appointed by his brother, Sultan Sulaiman Badrul Alam Shah as the Temenggong for the Johor Sultanate.
 The office would become hereditary among his direct descendants.

 He died in Pulau Bulang, Kepulauan Riau in 1802 and was buried there, on a burial ground which would later known as Makam Temenggung Abdul Jamal.
-His son Tun Abdul Hamid was installed by his grand-nephew Sultan Mahmud Ri’ayat Shah as the next Temenggong of Johor.
+His son Tun Abdul Hamid was installed by his grand-nephew Sultan Mahmud Ri'ayat Shah as the next Temenggong of Johor.

 Legacy

 Certain locations were named after him at Kepulauan Riau: